reTHINK-project/dev-hotel-scenario/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-## Branches Used

-Please work on the *development* branch, which is also set as the *default branch*.

-The *master branch* is a *protected branch*.
-You have to create a *pull request* if you want to merge your code from develop into master.
-The following users have currently the rights to push into the master branch / accept merge requests:
-  * @trikolon
-  * @endbert
-  * @emmelmann-fokus